usegalaxy-eu/website/docs/_events/2016-01-19-Registry-hackathon.md

 - elixir
 ---

-This hackathon was organized by de.NBI and ELIXIR and took place in Freiburg.
-It included status talks of the ELIXIR Registry, Tool Sheds and Galaxy.
+This hackathon is organized by de.NBI and ELIXIR and will take place in Freiburg.
+It will include status talks of the ELIXIR Registry, Tool Sheds and Galaxy.